 |Title:||Commercializing the Effective K-3 Assessment to Instruction (A2i) Intervention to Reduce Cost and to Scale Access to the Benefit of More Students|

 |Type:||Fast Track||Award Number:||EDIES14C0026|

 Phase I Amount: $150,000

-Product: This project team will develop a new version of A2i, a cloud-based technology tool that supports individualized (or differentiated or personalized) instruction to result in a district and school-wide platform for improving all K-3rd grade studentsí literacy achievement.
-The final product will preserve the essential functionality of A2i that is associated with stronger student outcomes, while modernizing and optimizing the underlying structure.
-Key components will include assessment and data-based decision tools for teachers including algorithm-based recommended reading instruction; planning and organizing literacy instruction tools; planning tools to help teachers deliver the intervention; and professional development tools.
+Product: This project team developed a new version of A2i, a cloud-based technology tool to support individualized (or differentiated or personalized) instruction to result in a district and school-wide platform for improving all K-3rd grade students' literacy achievement.
+The final product preserves the essential functionality of A2i that is associated with stronger student outcomes, while modernizing and optimizing the underlying structure.
+Key components include assessment and data-based decision tools for teachers including algorithm-based recommended reading instruction; planning and organizing literacy instruction tools; planning tools to help teachers deliver the intervention; and professional development tools.